EBSP-Indexer/EBSP-Indexer/README.md

 The project was originally developed by students at [The Department of Material Science](https://www.ntnu.edu/ima/research/emlab) at [Norwegian University of Science and Techonolgy (NTNU)](https://www.ntnu.edu/), and is open source and free to use.

 ## Known issues :heavy_exclamation_mark:
+- macOS might experience leaked semaphores when creating images in threads, e.g. Inverse Pole Figure Map in Hough Indexing.

+  As of now, it is recommended to run indexing **without** generating images on Mac.
 - Refinement of orientations of a crystal map which includes not_indexed points, might produce results that cannot be opened in signal navigation.
 - Updating the application's settings will set the current working directory to